Kakamatua Inlet: History

-The inlet was close to the sinking location of the HMS Orpheus, which sunk in the Manukau Harbour in 1863.
+The inlet was close to the sinking location of HMS Orpheus, which sunk in the Manukau Harbour in 1863.
 Many of the victims of the shipwreck were buried near the inlet.

+Recreation

+The Kakamatua Beach Walk is a short nature trail that links Huia Road to the inlet.
+Much of the inlet is an off-leash area for dogs, and was a popular location for off-leash dog walking even before the Auckland Council officially made Kakamatua an off-leash area for dogs.